Keyboard shortcuts

 Users can declare new type classes and instances directly in Rex source.
 As the host, you:

-1. Parse Rex source into Program { decls, expr }.
+1. Parse Rex source into CompilationUnit { decls, body }.

 2. Inject Decl::Class / Decl::Instance into the type system (if you’re typechecking without running).